Muscle atrophy: Other animals

 Inactivity and starvation in mammals lead to atrophy of skeletal muscle, accompanied by a smaller number and size of the muscle cells as well as lower protein content.
 In humans, prolonged periods of immobilization, as in the cases of bed rest or astronauts flying in space, are known to result in muscle weakening and atrophy.
 Such consequences are also noted in small hibernating mammals like the golden-mantled ground squirrels and brown bats.

+A striking example of human-induced atrophy is seen in Amar Bharati, an Indian sadhu who held his arm raised for decades as a spiritual devotion, resulting in severe muscle atrophy and loss of function in the limb.

 Bears are an exception to this rule; species in the family Ursidae are famous for their ability to survive unfavorable environmental conditions of low temperatures and limited nutrition availability during winter by means of hibernation.
 During that time, bears go through a series of physiological, morphological, and behavioral changes.
 Their ability to maintain skeletal muscle number and size during disuse is of significant importance.

-During hibernation, bears spend 4-7 months of inactivity and anorexia without undergoing muscle atrophy and protein loss.
+During hibernation, bears spend 4–7 months of inactivity and anorexia without undergoing muscle atrophy and protein loss.
 A few known factors contribute to the sustaining of muscle tissue.
 During the summer, bears take advantage of the nutrition availability and accumulate muscle protein.
 The protein balance at time of dormancy is also maintained by lower levels of protein breakdown during the winter.
 At times of immobility, muscle wasting in bears is also suppressed by a proteolytic inhibitor that is released in circulation.
 Another factor that contributes to the sustaining of muscle strength in hibernating bears is the occurrence of periodic voluntary contractions and involuntary contractions from shivering during torpor.
 The three to four daily episodes of muscle activity are responsible for the maintenance of muscle strength and responsiveness in bears during hibernation.

+Pre-clinical models

+Muscle-atrophy can be induced in pre-clinical models (e.g. mice) to study the effects of therapeutic interventions against muscle-atrophy.
+Restriction of the diet, i.e. caloric restriction, leads to a significant loss of muscle mass within two weeks, and loss of muscle-mass can be rescued by a nutritional intervention.
+Immobilization of one of the hindlegs of mice leads to muscle-atrophy as well, and is hallmarked by loss of both muscle mass and strength.
+Food restriction and immobilization may be used in mouse models and have been shown to overlap with mechanisms associated to sarcopenia in humans.